stonepros/stone/doc/rados/operations/health-checks.rst

 BlueStore volumes that were created prior to Nautilus.
 If *all* OSDs are older than Nautilus, this just means that the per-pool metrics are not available.
-However, if there is a mix of pre-Nautilus and post-Nautilus OSDs, the cluster usage statistics reported by ``ceph df`` will not be accurate.
+However, if there is a mix of pre-Nautilus and post-Nautilus OSDs, the cluster usage statistics reported by ``stone df`` will not be accurate.

 The old OSDs can be updated to use the new usage tracking scheme by stopping each OSD, running a repair operation, and the restarting it.
 For example, if ``osd.123`` needed to be updated,::

-  systemctl stop ceph-osd@123
+  systemctl stop stone-osd@123
-  ceph-bluestore-tool repair --path /var/lib/ceph/osd/ceph-123 systemctl start ceph-osd@123
+  stone-bluestore-tool repair --path /var/lib/stone/osd/stone-123 systemctl start stone-osd@123

 This warning can be disabled with::

-  ceph config set global bluestore_warn_on_legacy_statfs false
+  stone config set global bluestore_warn_on_legacy_statfs false

 BLUESTORE_NO_PER_POOL_OMAP
 __________________________